Ajith9620/User-Friendly-Chatbot/README.md

 ## Customization

-You can customize the chatbot's responses by editing the `qa.json` file.
-Each entry should have a `question`, `answer`, and `keyword` to identify the relevant queries.
+You can customize the chatbot's responses by editing the `questions.json` file.
+Each entry should have a `question in form of keyword`, `answer`, and `keyword` to identify the relevant queries.

 Example `questions.json` format: